paralevel/secret-actions-for-shortcuts/README.md

 # Secret Actions for Shortcuts

-Collection of hidden actions in Shortcuts app on iOS and macOS
+Collection of hidden actions in Shortcuts app on iOS 26 and macOS 26

-<sub>_Requirements: iOS 26 or macOS 26 Tahoe_</sub>

 <br>